s2t2/s2t2.github.io/about.md

  plans, designs, and implements data [products](/products) and [services](/services).

-> NOTE: Data Creative will not be accepting new private clients until January 1, 2017.
+> NOTE: Data Creative will not be accepting new clients until January 1, 2017.